tanboonjoon/main/docs/DeveloperGuide.md

 1a.
 There is no previous undone action
 > System will prompt user that there is no previous undone action to be redone.

+### Use case: Modifying config file

+**MSS:**

+1. User will type the option to modify along with new value using CLI.
+2. The system will display 'the following option:[OPTION] has been set to [NEW VALUE]'.

+Use case ends

+** Extension: **
+1a.
+Invalid option is inputted
+> System will display "The given config option is not valid!".

+1b.
+Invalid new value is inputted
+> System will display "The given config option and or value is not valid!".

+1c.
+The config file is corrupted
+> System will display "Something went wrong when saving the config file!
+Your file might be corrupted.
+Please try to delete it and load the app up again for the default config file!".

+Use case ends

 ## Appendix C : Non Functional Requirements